io12/unf/README.md

 ### Why not just use shell completion to access problematic filenames?

 Shell completion can automatically insert backslash escapes, but this is sub-optimal.
-The backslash escapes make the filenames less readable.
+The backslash escapes make the filenames substantially less readable.
 However, shell completion is great for invoking `unf`.